splunk/splunk-connect-for-syslog/docs/architecture/lb/nginx-os.md

 Please note that actual load balancer fine-tuning is beyond the scope of the SC4S team's responsibility.

 ## Preserving Source IP
-The default behavior of Nginx is to overwrite the source IP with the LB's IP.
+By default, NGINX overwrites the source IP with the load balancer's IP.
 While some users accept this behavior, it is recommended to preserve the original source IP of the message.

-Nginx offers three methods to preserve the source IP:
+NGINX provides three methods to preserve the source IP:

 | Method                      | Protocol   |
 |-----------------------------|------------|